Skip to main content

 Government loans

-If you're on or qualify for the Age Pension, you may be eligible for Services Australia loans:
+You may also be eligible for Services Australia loans:

 Tax offsets

-You may be eligible for additional tax offsets, depending on your:
+You may be eligible for additional tax offsets, depending on your age, income, and eligibility for government pensions.

 See seniors and pensioners tax offset on the Australian Taxation Office (ATO) website.